 \subsection{RNA--protein complexes}

 Several groups have studied the interaction of structured proteins with short single-stranded RNAs.
 In particular, the binding of an RNA recognition motif to single-stranded RNA has been investigated using long, unbiased molecular dynamics simulations \cite{krepl_spontaneous_2022}.
-Interestingly, the authors found that overly strong stacking interactions in the AMBER force field can overstabilize the unbound RNA, thereby preventing spontaneous binding.
+The authors found that overly strong stacking interactions in the AMBER force field can overstabilize the unbound RNA, thereby preventing spontaneous binding.
 To observe binding events, they introduced system-specific modifications to weaken stacking interactions.
 A related line of research has focused on how N6-methylation of adenosine (see Section~\ref{sec:modifications}) affects recognition by \ce{m^6A} reader proteins \cite{krepl_recognition_2021,li_atomistic_2021,zhou_specific_2022, piomponi_molecular_2024}.
 One recent study also employed QM/MM simulations to characterize the enzymatic mechanism of methylation itself \cite{corbeski_catalytic_2024}.

-Other studies have investigated the interaction of RNA aptamers with structured proteins using docking simulations.
+Docking simulations have explored RNA--aptamer interactions with structured proteins.
 In one case, the aptamer structure was built de novo, and the resulting complex was characterized with standard MD simulations \cite{diakogiannaki_targeting_2025}.
-Notably, the designed aptamer included a modified nucleotide (see Section~\ref{sec:modifications}), which was not explicitly modeled.
+The designed aptamer included a modified nucleotide (see Section~\ref{sec:modifications}), which was not explicitly modeled.
 In another study, supervised MD simulations were employed to perform docking in an explicit solvent environment \cite{pavan_investigating_2022}.

 Other studies have focused on cases where protein structure is strongly influenced by RNA binding.
 For example, the interaction between a boxB loop and a peptide was used as a model system to compare water models and restraining protocols in MD simulations \cite{vollmers_advanced_2024}.
-The complex formed by the HIV trans-activation response element and a cyclic peptide optimized for binding has also served as a benchmark for developing machine-learning-based collective variables \cite{kumari_enhanced_2025}.
+The complex formed by the HIV trans-activation response element and a cyclic peptide optimized for binding has also served as a benchmark for developing machine learning-based collective variables \cite{kumari_enhanced_2025}.